-(54) Universal precautions--An approach to infection control where all human blood and certain human bodily fluids are treated as if known to be infectious for HIV, HBV, and other blood-borne pathogens.
+(58) Universal precautions--An approach to infection control where all human blood and certain human bodily fluids are treated as if known to be infectious for HIV, HBV, and other blood-borne pathogens.

-(55) Water activities--Related to the use of swimming pools, splashing pools, wading pools, sprinkler play, or other bodies of water.
+(59) Water activities--Related to the use of swimming pools, splashing pools, wading pools, sprinkler play, or other bodies of water.

+(60) Weather permitting--Weather conditions that do not pose any concerns for health and safety, such as a significant risk of frostbite or heat-related illness.
+This includes adverse weather conditions in which children may still play safely outdoors for shorter periods with appropriate adjustments to clothing and any necessary access to water, shade, or shelter.